Kabugao: Demographics

-In the 2020 census, Kabugao had a population of 16,215.
-The population density was sigfig 16,215/935.12.
+In the 2024 census, Kabugao had a population of 16,425 people.
+The population density was sigfig 16,425/935.12.

 Language

 Ilocano and Isnag are the main languages spoken in Kabugao.

+Economy

+The economy of Kabugao relies on agriculture, forestry, and local trade.
+The main sources of agriculture in Kabugao are rice palay, corn, coffee, root crops, and vegetables.
+Farmers are raising livestock like cattle, carabaos, pigs, and native chickens.

+Kabugao uses trees, rattan, and bamboo to create local crafts.
+Kabugao's industrial work include blacksmithing, furniture-making, and weaving.

+The Department of Public Works and Highways completed a road project in Kabugao to enhance connectivity to neighbor provinces and towns.

 Government

 Local government

 Kabugao, belonging to the lone congressional district of the province of Apayao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.